 - Why your business needs a good sales forecasting process

-- How to measure forecast accuracy and bias and what to do with it
+- How to measure forecast accuracy and bias and how to improve your process

 - How to make sure you establish the right level of flexibility for the supply chain to respond to changing customer demands